 Key takeaways

-The answer is almost never "you're behind on AI."
-It's "you haven't decided where AI fits yet."
+You're almost never behind on AI.
+You just haven't decided where AI fits yet.

-The decision that matters most isn't where to deploy AI.
-It's where to not deploy it.
-Restraint, in this market, is a strategic act.
+The call that matters most is where to not use AI.
+Holding back, in this market, is a smart move.

 1. Anything where the cost of being wrong is higher than the cost of doing it slowly